amilochau/github-actions/release/npm/README.md

 ## Introduction

-`amilochau/github-actions/release/npm` is a GitHub Action developed to pack Node.js libraries as npm packages, publish them into GitHub Packages and npmjs.com, and create a custom Release in the GitHub repository.
+`amilochau/github-actions/release/npm` is a GitHub Action developed to pack Node.js libraries as npm packages, publish them into npmjs.com, and create a custom Release in the GitHub repository.

 ---